Lecrapouille/WebSiteGenerator/README.md

 * .m4: is used for input files to be macro-processed.
 So all my website articles.

 Project directories:
 * xxx-generator: contains all m4x files for producing the output files.
-Here xxx is html, feel free to add other language like latex ...
-It also contains an emacs .el file (I'm not the author) for traducing french accents to correct html markups.
+Here xxx is html, but feel free to add other language like LaTeX ...
+It also contains an emacs .el file (I'm not the author) for traducing french accents to correct html codes.
 * icons: plenty of icons for my personal uses (I think all are in public domain).
 * layout-xx: why limiting ourself to a single html theme ? :) It contains css files and m4x file for constructing the skull of the html page (frames).
 * src/xx: contains all my .m4 articles where xx is the desired language (fr, en, ...).
 You'll not need them for our web pages.
 They can serve you as example.
 You can delete all of them and place your own code.
 Do not forget to add the '-xx' in the filename (like foo-xx.m4) and do not delete Makefiles they are used for building the web site.
 Makefiles are different depending on the selected tongue (I did not make a global Makefile) for example, in french, it also call emacs script for converting accents.